 Let’s verify that we’ve correctly installed MariaDB.
 At your shell, type:

 After installation, MariaDB will start automatically.
-To check status type the following command:
+To check the status type the following command:

 mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB: